 The detectives who sent him to the court are probably dead.
 If they live, no one gives a damn about them.
 The judges who convicted him might be dead.
 The queen will die soon.

-But Turing, a castrated homosexual, will always be a part in our life; every time we press a key at the keyboard
+But Turing, a castrated homosexual, will always be a part of our life; every time we press a key at the keyboard.

 Sanejoker’s Facebook page: https://www.facebook.com/sanejoker/